Biblical Theology

 Listen to this article

 This verse is part of Moses’ retelling of the Israelites’ journey through the wilderness, recounting their encounters with various kings and nations as they approached the Promised Land.
-Here, Moses specifically refers to their encounter with Sihon, the king of Heshbon.
+Moses specifically refers to the encounter with Sihon, the king of Heshbon.

-In the case of Sihon, the hardening of his heart allowed God to deliver him into the hands of the Israelites, who were God’s chosen people to inherit the Promised Land.
-It is a reminder of God’s faithfulness to His covenant with Israel and His commitment to fulfilling His promises.
+Covenantal Faithfulness: In the case of Sihon, the hardening allowed God to deliver him into the hands of the Israelites, reminding believers of God’s faithfulness to His covenant and His commitment to fulfill His promises.

 Share this: